Guidance

 3. Respite support available

-If the needs assessment of te tamaiti and/or the caregiver identifies a requirement to provide respite, this must be captured in the All About Me plan and caregiver support plan.
+If the needs assessment of te tamaiti or rangatahi and/or the caregiver identifies a need for respite, this must be captured in the All About Me plan and caregiver support plan.

 All About Me plan to meet the needs of tamariki

-Where the caregiver can’t rely on their immediate support network, the caregiver social worker may utilise the services of a respite caregiver or a short-term caregiver (was known as a transitional caregiver).
+Where needed, the caregiver social worker may use a respite caregiver or a short-term caregiver.
 Sometimes emergency respite care and/or agency support is required.
-In these situations, the caregiver social worker may purchase respite care.

 Staff resource: Client financial plans